What to do in Hondarribia?

 Discover Hondarribia in a special way

-It's clear that if you visit Hondarribia, you won't want to miss its main square or its port...
-But did you know that a very high-quality txakoli is produced here?
-You know, those little details that few people know about, and that open your eyes like a waterwheel.
+It’s obvious that if you visit Hondarribia, you won’t miss its Plaza de Armas or its port… But did you know that a very high-quality txakolí is produced here?
+You know, those little details that few people know about, and that open your eyes like Ferris wheels.

 Experience in Hondarribia